-Please click in the title of the vitalalumni event to be directed to its video presentation.
+Please select the title of the vitalalumni event to be directed to its video presentation.

 Native Houstonian, Paula Mendoza is an entrepreneur, innovator, advocate, barrier-breaker and tireless volunteer recognized not only for the quality of her work, but for the passion she brings to every endeavor.